Liquor vs Liqueurs? Whisky vs Whiskey? Scotch vs Bourbon? Spirits…?

 Liquor and liqueurs are often confused with each other because they have similar spelling, they’re both used in cocktails, and they both go through the distillation process to become what they are.
 But unlike spirits & liquor, liqueurs are different.

 Like I said earlier, liquor is a distilled alcoholic beverage, and the hard liquor list is expansive.

 Liqueurs, on the other hand, are liquors that have had some kind of sweetener added to them.
 They’re also often flavored with various herbs, fruits, or spices, and they generally sit around 15-30% ABV (alcohol by volume) but can go as high as 55% ABV.

 However, the flavoring and the ABV aren’t strict requirements.
 What matters for a liqueur to be called a liqueur is that it has been sweetened in some way.
 Otherwise, they’re just flavored liquors.

 For example, gin is flavored with various botanicals.
 But gin is a liquor, not a liqueur because it hasn’t been sweetened in any way.
 There are several brands of vodka that are also flavored but not sweetened.
-These types of vodka are simply called flavored vodkas, not liqueurs.
+These types of vodka are simply called flavored vodkas, not liqueurs, and are great for different types of liquor drinks.

 Some examples of the more common types of liqueurs you’re likely to use are, Triple-sec, Sambucca, Creme de Cacao, Pastis, Amaro, Chartreuse, Drambuie, Amaretto (or as some people like to call it, hamhareaaaatto).